wiheto/teneto/docs/what_is_tnt.rst

 What are temporal networks?
 =================================

+Temporal networks are, quite simply, network representations that flow through time.
+They are useful for analysing how a network develops, changes or evolves through time.
+This can be how information spreads along a social network or how different brain areas cooperate to perform a task.

-This page goes over some of the basic concepts of temporal network theory.
+This page introduces some of the basic concepts of temporal network theory.

 Node and edges: the basics of a network
 ------------------------------------------